<> <> <> <>

 Vitamin and nutritional insufficiencies play a significant role in hair loss, with iron, zinc and vitamin D levels having arguably the biggest impact.

-A diet rich in these vitamins can aid hair regrowth and reduce hair loss.
 That's because a vitamin-rich diet stimulates cell growth, supports the production of new hair follicles and decreases the chance of vitamin deficiencies that can lead to hair loss.

 What are other common hair loss causes?